-The only real drawbacks to the weapon are the relatively limited capacity (though it still holds more than most a standard 1911) and the undercut of the trigger guard which some shooters find uncomfortable, but rarely to such a degree as to degrade accuracy.
+The only real drawbacks to the weapon are the relatively limited capacity (though it still holds more than most a standard 1911) and the undercut of the trigger guard which some shooters find uncomfortable.

-One of the great American producers of firearms, Springfield has made a name for themselves in the .45 ACP world with their outstanding 1911s offerings.
+One of the great American producers of firearms, Springfield has made a name for themselves in the .45 ACP world with its outstanding 1911s offerings.

 But holding to that long tradition hasn’t kept them from innovating also.